ZoeB/steg/README.md

 # How do I use it?

 Clone the repo with `git clone git@github.com:ZoeB/steg.git`, go into that directory with `cd steg`, compile the program with `make`, and run it with a message you'd like to encode, such as `./steg 'Foo'`.
+Steg will create a new file, out.wav, with your message encoded in it.

 There are various command line arguments available.
 Run `./steg` without a message for a list of them.

 # How can I read the message again?